 I would be perfectly fine with such mentions in a separate section labeled Public Recognitions or alike, but that would only be AFTER the initial personal connection section of the About page.
 As this is a personal brand built around the trainer himself, a more suitable start would be to cover some key moments of the trainer’s life that turned him into the fitness celebrity that he is.
 Once I get that personal connection it’s completely acceptable to hear all the public recognition this trainer has.

 It’s an About page.
 It’s got to cover the basics of a personal introduction and quickly transition into an elevator-pitch like: “Hello, I’m XXX.
 I’m in fitness since XXX because I struggled with XYZ and then did ABC and got to be the man I am today.
 I’d love to help you with your ABC so you can reach your fitness goals”

 The Media Section: An Image Says 1000 Words, But Show It Too Late And Only Stones Will Hear

-Building websites for personal trainers of any sort is all about the personality of the trainer and their success story.
+Building websites for personal trainers of any sort are all about the personality of the trainer and their success story.
 Texts help convey the message but images and videos… they’re gold in communicating personability and value.
 I’m so glad to see that there is a solid amount of images, videos, ads etc from this trainer presence on various media, from print to TV.